mcidclan/apov-raw-navigator/README.md

 space-size .............
 Size of the space on i,j,k atomic-pov-count .......
 Number of point of views (step angles) on the y axis ray-step ...............
-Number of step that increase the ray from its origin max-ray-depth ..........
-Maximun length the ray can while raytracing cam-hemisphere .........
+Number of step that increase the ray from its origin cam-hemisphere .........
 Renders only the first hemisphere of view cam-locked .............
 Simulates a locked camera around the object filter-gaps-lite .......
 Lite gaps filter